cuulee/mapbox-geocoder-android/README.md

 client.enqueue(callback)
 ```

-### Samples

-See the `samples` folder for two complete apps that implement the Geocoder library:

-1. `LocationAddress` shows how to replace the stock Android geocoder with the Mapbox geocoder library.

-2. `GeocoderSamples` includes both forward and reverse geocoder activities, including code to implement an autocomplete widget.

-Both projects require that you supply your own `MAPBOX_ACCESS_TOKEN`.

 ## Android Geocoder drop-in replacement

 If your app is currently using the standard Android Geocoder, you can simply switch to Mapbox